jvjvjv/btoatob/README.md

 ## Installation

-This page utilizes AngularJS and Bootstrap from CDN.
+This page utilizes Alpine and Bootstrap from a CDN.

 Simply clone the repository